Stitch3377/ML-Playground/README.md

 # ML Playground

 Here is a repository of my exploration with small ML projects!
 This repository is a collection of small machine learning projects that I’m exploring for fun and to learn more about ML and LLMs!
-Each project lives in its own file/folder and focuses on experimenting with different ML concepts, libraries, or applications.
+Each project lives in its own folder and focuses on experimenting with different ML concepts, libraries, or applications.
+Using `Python 3.11.5`.
+Download requirements via `pip install -r requirements.txt`, preferably in its own virtual environment.

 ---

-## 📌 Projects
+## Projects

 ### 1. Text-to-Image Generation (Stable Diffusion)